 I’ve written about the impact and importance of customer service before.
 In my previous post titled Standard of Caring in Technology Services, I use the example of a physician’s bedside manner and how this level of “caring” creates a perception, either good or bad, for the patient on how well they are being cared for.

 This is the difference between the ‘standard of care’ and the more important paradigm of ‘standard of caring’.
 The same paradigm exists for other service providers including technology services.
 As I stated in this previous post, “Too often technology support staff focus their full attention on the technology and forget to provide a strong level of caring to the person experiencing the technology issue.”

 As technology experts, we get so caught up in technology that we often forget to focus on the human aspect of providing outstanding customer service.
 When we do that then we alienate the very person who most needs our help.
 When I wrote this post, I was in the middle of a transformation effort to lead my team towards a greater degree of care.
 This effort started after we received feedback from our clients that we were not meeting their needs.
 In fact, the feedback we received indicated that we were headed over a cliff when it came to our relationship with our clients.
 Even though, historically, we had had a good relationship with the people we served that all changed quickly because we lost track of that human factor.

-In this post I will tell you about a success story about how we rapidly turned around our customers’ perceptions so that they now rate us very high in customer
+In this post, I will tell you a success story about how we rapidly turned around our customers’ perceptions so that they now rate us very high in customer

 service caring.
 And how we have returned to a culture of ‘customer caring’.